TheMaster1127/HTpy/DOCUMENTATION.md

 - `float(integer_number)` converts the integer `42` into the floating-point number `42.0`.
 - The variable `float_value` now holds the floating-point representation of `integer_number`.
-- The `htpy.msg_box` function displays a message box showing: "The floating-point value of 42 is 42.0".
+- The `MsgBox` function displays a message box showing: "The floating-point value of 42 is 42.0".

 #### Example 2: